TLRKiliann/interactions/README.md

 All informations are taken from compendium.ch.

+Instructions for the user.
+This program has been developed to understand the main interactions between psychotropic drugs.
+It is not the subject of an official reference in psychopharmacology.
+It is supposed to help, but does not provide all possible nuances and subtleties on the use of the drugs being treated.

 The application includes several search modes, you can find :
 - drug families and their interactions
 - drugs by molecule and their general interactions